Chiddersss/cppsnippet/README.md

-DOWNLOAD THIS REPO AS A ZIP FILE - DON'T CLONE
+DOWNLOAD THIS REPO AS A ZIP FILE - DO NOT CLONE

 INSERT cppmain.snippet into:
  C:\Users\<youruser>\Documents\Visual Studio 2022\Code Snippets\Visual C++\My Code Snippets